agusnt/dotfiles/config/nvim/README.md

 I know that you are using the latest version of Debian Trixie.

-This should work with the NVIM 0.10, when nvim 0.11 hits de Debian repository (even backports) I will update to it.
+This should work with the nvim 0.10, when nvim 0.11 (or newer version) hits de Debian repository (even backports) I will update to it.

 ## Before anything